Portuguese guitar: Notation

 The Portuguese guitar can use Portuguese guitar tablature, sheet music in treble, or a combination of both.
 The dedilho technique is notated with up and down arrows over multiple notes corresponding to a downstroke or upstroke of the index finger.
 An "i" is used to indicate a stroke with the index finger, or indicador, and a "p" is used for the thumb, or polegar.
 The middle finger is rarely used but notated with an "m" for médio.

 While one can find many virtuosic Coimbra pieces written out as sheet music, fados are generally improvised and require no music for a good guitarrista to play.
-The chord progression to each specific fado should be understood by the good guitarrista.
+The chord progression to each specific fado should be innately understood by the studied guitarrista which allows for ease of improvisation in responding to the fadista.
 While this skill has traditionally been acquired by younger players playing alongside a more advanced guitarrista in an ensemble, it was only in the early 2000s that the first fado school had been established to formally teach the improvisational style alongside the written version.